-Furthermore, Plaintiffs seek review only of "whether the trial court erroneously interpreted Michigan's Constitution, article 2, section 4(1)(h)."
-"To the extent that [Plaintiffs] argue[] that the trial court otherwise improperly [denied] the injunction, [Plaintiffs] ha[ve] waived these arguments by failing to include them as issues in its statement of the questions presented."
-Jewish Academy of Metropolitan Detroit v Mich High School Athletic Ass'n, unpublished per curiam opinion of the Court of Appeals, issued June 16, 2009 (Docket No. 283885), 2009 WL 1693751, p 2, citing Caldwell v Chapman, 240 Mich App 124, 132; 610 NW2d 264 (2000).
+Furthermore, Plaintiffs seek review only of "whether the trial court erroneously interpreted Michigan's Constitution, Article 2, Section 4(1)(h)."
+Appl xi.
+"To the extent that [Plaintiffs] argue[] that the trial court otherwise improperly [denied] the injunction"-specifically, based on denial of their equal protection and statutory claims-"[Plaintiffs] ha[ve] waived these arguments by failing to include them as issues in its statement of the questions presented."
+Jewish Academy of Metro Detroit v Mich High School Athletic Ass'n, unpublished per curiam opinion of the Court of Appeals, issued June 16, 2009 (Docket No. 283885), 2009 WL 1693751, p 2, citing Caldwell v Chapman, 240 Mich App 124, 132; 610 NW2d 264 (2000).

 This meritless appeal is just one more distraction to disrupt the timely and orderly completion of the democratic process.
-The opinion and order of the Circuit Court should be affirmed and certification of Michigan's returns should proceed.
+The Circuit Court's decision should stand, and this Court should decline Plaintiffs' baseless invitation to disrupt the certification of Michigan's returns.

 II.
-BACKGROUND
+STATEMENT OF FACTS